-Here’s another example of partner tiers from Zuora, a subscription management solution.
+Here’s another example of referral and performance agency partner tiers from Attentive, an SMS marketing solution.

 Benefit #3: Clear Documentation to Back You Up When Your Partners Don’t Meet Your Expectations

-The earlier you define these terms, the better.
+The earlier you define the terms, the better.

-One way to maintain alignment is to include your partner’s tiering and their expected investment at the time of signing your partnership contract.
-That way, if your partner doesn’t deliver on their end of the deal (what happened to that webinar that guaranteed 50 ecosystem qualified leads?), you have the documentation to prove you’re not crazy — or even to back you up if you decide to exit or reevaluate the partnership.
+Include your partner’s designated tiering, their requirements, benefits, and opportunities for advancement in your term sheet and/or at the signing of your partnership agreement.
+That way, if your partner doesn’t deliver on their end of the deal (What happened to that webinar that guaranteed 50 EQLs?), you have the documentation to prove you’re not crazy — or even to back you up if you decide to exit or reevaluate the partnership.

 Drawbacks You Should Consider